iconik-io/homebrew-oceanus/README.md

 # homebrew-oceanus
-Custom Homebrew formulas for Oceanus CLI tools and utilities.
+Custom Homebrew formulas and casks for Oceanus CLI tools and utilities.

-This repository hosts custom Homebrew formulas for Oceanus-related command-line tools, making it easy to install and update them via the Homebrew package manager on macOS and Linux.
+This repository hosts custom Homebrew formulas and casks for Oceanus-related command-line tools, making it easy to install and update them via the Homebrew package manager on macOS and Linux.

 ## Installation